dschrempf/mcmc-date/bench/comparison_with_mcmctree/README.md

 <summary><b>TIPS FOR ANALYSES WITH PARTITIONED DATASETS</b></summary>
 <br>

 <i>If you were analysing a partitioned dataset, you would have obtained one `rst2` for each alignment block (i.e., `CODEML` would have been run independently for each alignment block).
 In such case, you would have needed to concatenate the content of the `rst2` files in a unique file, the so-called `in.BV` file.
-Note that these `rst2` files must be appended in the same order as they appear in the partitioned sequence file (i.e., `rst2` file output when reading the first alignment block will be first, then the `rst2` output file generated for the second alignment block will be second, etc.).</i>
+Note that these `rst2` files should be appended in the same order as they appear in the partitioned sequence file to generate the `in.BV` file (i.e., `rst2` file output when reading the first alignment block will be first, then the `rst2` output file generated for the second alignment block will be second, etc.).</i>

 </details>
 <br>